“INTRODUCTION TO MEDICAL SCHOOL” LAUNCHES

 More than the sciences

-In addition to course content, Introduction to Medical School will also help students identify their approach to study and strengthen their learning skills.
+In addition to course content, Introduction to Medicine will also help students identify their approach to study and strengthen their learning skills.

 “We will help students develop the best way to make learning efficient, which can play a big role in success,” says Professor Brown.
 “This will essentially be a refresher on ‘learning how to learn.’”